 Learn more about What We Do and What We Own by clicking on each section below.

-The leases with our tenants are usually triple-net leases, which means that besides paying us rent every month, the tenant is responsible for the majority of the property's operating expenses (taxes, maintenance and insurance).
+The leases with our tenants are usually net leases, which means that besides paying us rent every month, the tenant is responsible for the majority of the property's operating expenses (taxes, maintenance and/or insurance).
 This reduces the risk to us of rising property operating expenses and frees up more of the rent to pay monthly dividends.

 We generally increase our earnings in two primary ways: